appronto/RedisConnector/README.md

 * Use *Deploy for Eclipse* option (F6) and you can then import this module as an Eclipse project to the Eclipse IDE.

 # Version history
-0.1 first commands for Redis implemented
+1.1 first commands for Redis implemented

-0.2 added a few commands for geo and some more, see https://redis.io/commands/geoadd
+1.2 added a few commands for geo and some more, see https://redis.io/commands/geoadd

+1.3 added first pubsub functions